-Does hiding the version of your WordPress really improves the security of WordPress and protects it from malicious hacker attacks?
+Does hiding the WordPress version number really improves the security of your website?

-Looking back at the history of hack attacks against WordPress, there have been many different types of successful ones, but the two most common and successful ways malicious hackers used and still use to hack into WordPress blogs and websites are:
+The two most common and successful ways malicious hackers used and still do to hack into WordPress websites are:

 - Exploiting a known vulnerability on an old version of WordPress, plugin or theme

 - Guessing a WordPress administrator (or another account) password to login to WordPress

 Exploiting a known WordPress, plugin or theme vulnerability

 To date, thousands of known vulnerabilities have been reported in older versions of WordPress core, plugins and themes.
 To exploit these known vulnerabilities malicious hackers use automated tools to scan large numbers of websites.

 These automated tools do not check what version of WordPress the target website is using.
 They do not even check if a target is running on WordPress.
 They simply send the malicious request, and if the target website replies with a specific response, it means that it is vulnerable.
 Vulnerable websites are then flagged and attacked at a later stage.

 Of course if the target website is vulnerable to a specific WordPress or plugin vulnerability, it is running an older version of WordPress or the plugin.
 However, hiding the WordPress version in this case does not help at all.
 The best ways to protect your websites from these type of attacks are: